project-open-data/db-to-api/readme.md

 -----

 1. Copy `config.sample.php` to `config.php`
-2. Follow the in-line example to register a new dataset.
+2. Follow the inline example to register a new dataset.
 Tip: It's best to provide read-only database credentials here.
-3. Document the API
+3. Document the API.

 How to Register a Dataset
 -------------------------